Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Supplements

 \begin{rema} 1.
 Alternatively, one can prove the existence of the motivic $t$-structure for $\dmgm(K)$ using the arguments from the proof of Theorem 3.4 of \cite{ha3}, whereas (the proof of) Proposition 2.8 of ibid. allows us to verify the conditions of Proposition \ref{ptrans}(V) that ensure (in this case) that $\wchow(K)$ is transversal to $t_l$.

 2. For a characteristic $0$ field $K$ one can apply the results of Corti and Hanamura directly (after replacing \'etale cohomology by $\hetl$ using Poincare duality).
-Indeed, it was proved in \S4 of \cite{mymot} that in this case Hanamura's triangulated category of motives is isomorphic to $\dmgm{}^{op}$.
+Indeed, it was proved in \S4 of \cite{mymot} that in this case Hanamura's triangulated category of motives is isomorphic to $\dmgm(K)^{op}$.

 3. It seems that the existence of $t_l$ without any additional assumptions does not imply its niceness (at least, easily) over positive characteristic fields (one also needs to assume the Hodge standard conjecture or the conjectures mentioned above for this matter).
-Over ($\sq$-schemes and) characteristic $0$ fields one does not need any extra assumptions; cf. Corollary \ref{cmtvs}(2) (and also Proposition 2.2 of \cite{beiln}). \end{rema}
+Over (very reasonable $\sq$-schemes and) characteristic $0$ fields one does not need any extra assumptions; cf. Proposition \ref{pcmtvs}(2) (and also Proposition 2.2 of \cite{beiln}). \end{rema}